Nepomuk5665/ytvideo-ai/README.md

 - **Multiple Fallbacks** - Guarantees smooth transitions even in error conditions
 - **Professional Effects** - Includes sophisticated film-like effects like grain, vignettes, and easing functions

+For detailed information about the transition system, see [IMPROVEMENTS.md](./IMPROVEMENTS.md)

 ## AI Models

 By default, the system uses Stability AI's Stable Video Diffusion model for text-to-video generation.
 You can change the model by setting the `MODEL_REPO` environment variable to a different Hugging Face model ID.